 - Hot water systems should be chosen to fit within the overall electricity budget of the house and sized to suit the living requirements of the household. - Heat pump hot water systems are highly efficient (up to 80% energy savings) and are more efficient in our colder climate than solar hot water systems, but can be variable in quality and carbon emission performance.
-Preferred heat pump hot water systems use low greenhouse warming potential (GWP) refrigerant gas (e.g., CO2 instead of hydroflourocarbons) and must be higher quality, leak free units.
-At the time of writing, only Sanden and Stiebel Eltron heat pumps available in Australia use low GWP refrigerants. - Solar thermal panels for solar hot water systems only have one function to produce hot water.
+Preferred heat pump hot water systems use low greenhouse warming potential (GWP) refrigerant gas (e.g., CO2 or R32) and must be higher quality, leak free units.
+We are able to offer excellent discounts on Reclaim, which are high quality units that meet these standards. - Solar thermal panels for solar hot water systems only have one function to produce hot water.
 Once the tank is hot, the panels are idle.
 In contrast, solar PV panels can produce hot water via a heat pump, as well as run other appliances inside the house, charge the batteries, or an electric car, etc., so it is more effective to use the space on your roof for PVs rather than a solar hot water system. - For more information, see the extensive analysis of electric-based systems in this review: https://renew.org.au/renew-magazine/buyers-guides/hot-water-buyers-guide/.

-- All hot water systems must be electrically powered or boosted, no LPG gas. - Heat pump systems must demonstrate that refrigerant used has low greenhouse warming potential. - Include nominated system in Energy and Water Budget (Appendix H) and Infrastructure Plan.
+- All hot water systems must be electrically powered or boosted, no LPG gas. - Heat pump systems must demonstrate that refrigerant used has low greenhouse warming potential.
+Systems that use R32 refrigerant are the lowest acceptable standard (R134A or lower units are not acceptable). - Include nominated system in Household Energy Disclosure Template (Appendix M) and Infrastructure Plan.